 Collezione Maramotti’s coordinator, Sara Piccinini, gives us some background history.
 Their first ever dance performance, in 2009, was Trisha Brown’s Early Works.
-Initiating something of a ‘contemporary tradition’ many choreographers have since accepted the invitation to create for the Collection’s original facilities, contributing to a history of high-level performing arts programming by Max Mara and Reggio Emilia’s Fondazione I Teatri.
+It initiated something of a ‘contemporary tradition’: many choreographers have since accepted the invitation to create for the Collezione’s original facilities, contributing to a history of high-level performing arts programming by Max Mara and Reggio Emilia’s Fondazione I Teatri.
 The site-specific dance repertoire has been enriched with new works by Shen Wei, Wayne McGregor, Hofesh Shechter and Saburo Teshigawara.
-And for Papaioannou, Sisyphus/Trans/Form was just an arrivederci: as the performance will be touring and his new creation (to be premiered in Athens on 6 May 2020) will return to different Italian cities over the next seasons.
+And for Papaioannou, Sisyphus/Trans/Form was just an arrivederci, as the performance will be touring and his new creation (due to premiere in Athens on 6 May 2020) will return to different Italian cities over the next seasons.

 In fact it is Papaioannou himself who, as master of ceremonies, magnetically drives the action around by pointing a warm light towards its main focus: a crackling stony wall (that audiences may already have seen from Still Life), carried by the performers in turn on their shoulders.
 We feel their breath as their bodies struggle with weight, effort and resistance.
 Around them, the gallery artworks are covered with milky sheets of light plastic, impeding interaction with the performance in favour of a mute co-presence.